 Sustainable energy management systems

-The challenges on a regulatory and juridical level should also not be underestimated: The compliance with GDPR in data collection and aggregation as well as the complexity of the approval process for heritage area must be taken into account.
+The challenges on a regulatory and juridical level should not be underestimated.
+Compliance with GDPR in data collection and aggregation as well as the complexity of the approval process for heritage retrofitting must be taken into account.

 Plan for Implementation

 As next steps, cities will scale up and replicate the solutions that have been developed to other buildings in the city and work towards an integrated system by combining the different available components.
 Instead of deploying only consuming or producing energy structures, thinking from a system perspective should be considered to balance the energy required at the building level, the renewable energy production and the needs from the grid.

 Moreover, it has to be better defined who is using the Sustainable Energy Management Systems as well as who is benefiting from them.
 Some cities will develop an application for citizens, provide information sessions and better communication, others will organize co-creation workshops and trainings.
 Tenants should be trained after a refurbishment in order to be able to interact appropriately with the new Energy Management System.

 City-planners have to include new technologies in their plans and should expand Energy Management Systems to all municipal owned buildings.
 Sustainable Energy Management Systems should also be incorporated into cities’ strategic planning, their Sustainable Energy and Climate Action Plans, and the Covenant of Mayors.
 Issues and best practices should be shared with follower cities.
 In the end, two approaches should be combined: home energy management systems for small users and district energy management systems for energy planners and city managers.